YazanGhafir/SimpleConfigurator/README.md

     - CORS is enabled exclusivly for the frontend origin with port 3000.
   - Model
     - Entities: generated classes from the given database, handled by using ConfiguratorDataModel class that has object of all of these entities.
-    - Buisness logic: Here the data of the products and there parameters as well as the rules and there parameters are gathered and formed in a way that maximizes the performance of handling it by the frontend.
+    - Business logic: Here the data of the products and their parameters as well as the rules and their parameters are gathered and formed in a way that maximizes the performance of handling it by the frontend.
-      - RulesHandler: The most interesting part, this class uses GenericDAO and models the rules, parameters and values to inner classes and form them to constraints with 2 parameters or with 3 parameters in a way that make it easy and with high performance to handle the data in the frontend.
+      - RulesHandler: The most interesting part, this class uses GenericDAO and models the rules, parameters and values to inner classes and forms them to constraints with 2 parameters or with 3 parameters in a way that make it easy and with high performance to handle the data in the frontend.
       - ProductHandler: uses GenericDAO to gather the data of the parameters saved in Dictionary<string, Dictionary<int, string>> Parameters;
       - DataToSend: has both
       ```